Template syntax

 </div>

-Standard HTML attributes like id, class, style, and data-* remain on the element.
-Nonstandard attributes like :title are removed after the value is passed to the component.
+Standard HTML attributes like id, class, style, and data-* remain on the element, while nonstandard attributes like :title are removed after the value is passed to the component.

 Interpolation

-Nue supports the bracket syntax or string interpolation directly in attribute values:
+Nue supports both bracket syntax and string interpolation directly in attribute values:

 <input type="{ type }"></input>